 Perhaps see if God is down there, or a family of fairies; we call it forest bathing.
 Calm the soul and do some deep breathing; it all helps in this stressful world.

 Chives and garlic are from the onion family; they have an important phytonutrient called allicin.
 It's a powerful anti-oxidant that also reduces cholesterol-production by the liver.

 Chickpeas make a useful thickening agent, rather than corn-starch or refined flour both of which we avoid; they are very fattening and do nothing for the dish.
 Since we usually have a large tub of this authentic hummus recipe in the fridge, they are always on hand.
 Otherwise we keep small packets in the freezer.

 Read more about those so-important phytochemical foods that will enable you to stay off medication and supplements; make sure you have a selection every day.
-They are in common places like grapes, apples and onions, but one does need a wide variety daily.
+They are in common places like grapes, apples and onions; one does need a wide variety daily.

-Is it the fat on the meat, or the bun baked from refined flour that is public enemy number-one?
-The debate rages on, so don't feel dismayed and confused; even the scientists cannot make up their minds.
+Is it the fat on the meat or the bun baked with refined flour that is public enemy number-one?
+The debate rages on so don't feel dismayed and confused; even the scientists cannot make up their minds.
 Perhaps it is both.

 If it's your belief that it is the fat on meat which makes us obese and contributes to heart disease, then cut it off first.
-If however you think that refined-carbs are the enemy then avoid a hamburger bun, but feel happy to have the lard on your pork; and a slice of artisan bread made from 100% flour on the side, with plenty of butter.
+If however you think that refined-carbs are the enemy then avoid a hamburger bun but feel happy to have the lard on your pork; but you could enjoy a slice of artisan bread made from 100% flour on the side with plenty of butter.

 Pork slithers with chives are so quick to make.
-My estimate is ten minutes to forest-bathe whilst picking and washing the greens, fifteen to slice the meat and marinade; and five more to cook.
-That is not much over half an hour, from start to finish.
+My estimate is ten minutes to forest-bathe whilst picking and washing the greens, another fifteen to slice the meat and then marinade; and five more to cook.
+That is not much over half an hour from start to finish.